discord-net/Discord.Net/docs/guides/interactions/application-commands/slash-commands/05-responding-ephemerally.md

 What is an ephemeral response?
 Basically, only the user who executed the command can see the result of it, this is pretty simple to implement.

+> [!NOTE]
-**Note**: You don't have to run arg.DeferAsync() to capture the interaction, you can use arg.RespondAsync() with a message to capture it, this also follows the ephemeral rule.
+> You don't have to run arg.DeferAsync() to capture the interaction, you can use arg.RespondAsync() with a message to capture it, this also follows the ephemeral rule.

 When responding with either `FollowupAsync` or `RespondAsync` you can pass in an `ephemeral` property.
 When setting it to true it will respond ephemerally, false and it will respond non-ephemerally.